CMakePP/CMakePPLang/README.rst

 .. image:: https://github.com/CMakePP/CMakePPLang/actions/workflows/deploy_docs.yml/badge.svg?branch=master
    :target: https://github.com/CMakePP/CMakePPLang/actions/workflows/deploy_docs.yml/badge.svg?branch=master

+CMakePPLang defines the basic extensions of the CMake language which comprise the CMakePP language.
+Think of this repo as being like the standard C++ library, except for CMake.

 *****************
 Statement of Need
 *****************

-CMakePPLang defines the basic extensions of the CMake language which comprise the CMakePP language.
-Think of this repo as being like the standard C++ library, except for CMake.
+CMake is arguably the *de facto* build tool for building C and C++ software packages of moderate to large size.
+Anecdotally we have observed that, as the size of a package grows, so too does the complexity of its build system.
+Object-oriented programming (OOP) is a popular and established technique for managing complexity in software and we assert that OOP can also be used to manage the complexity of the build system.
+Unfortunately, CMake is a functional language with no OOP support.
+Given the ubiquitous nature of CMake-based build systems and tools, the ideal OOP solution is to introduce OOP into CMake via a mechanism which preserves backwards compatibility with standard CMake.

+We are not the first to suggest such a solution.
+To that end, Tobias Becker created the [CMake++](https://github.com/toeb/cmakepp) (formally called cmake-oo) module, which contains a number of CMake extensions including support for OOP.
+As of this writing, CMake++ seems to be an abandoned project with only two commits since July of 2017, both in 2021.
+As far as we know there are no other OOP CMake solutions out there.

+Before creating CMakePPLang, we considered whether or not to attempt to resurrect CMake++.
+Looking through the CMake++ repo we were able to find a decent amount of user documentation, but little to no API or developer documentation.
+Ultimately, we decided that the effort needed to understand CMake++, document it with [CMinx](https://github.com/CMakePP/CMinx), and test it with [CMakeTest](https://github.com/CMakePP/CMakeTest) would be greater than writing a new, ground-up, OOP extension to CMake, and CMakePPLang was born.

 *************************
 Installation Instructions
 *************************

-CMakePPLang can be included in a CMake project by adding:
+CMakePPLang is distributed as a CMake module and can thus be included in CMake projects simply by adding:

 .. code-block:: cmake